macmiller87/macmiller87/README.md

 - :man_technologist: Backend Developer.
 - :man_student: Graduated in Systems Analysis and Development, in 2022.

-- Backend Developer passionate about building scalable APIs and optimizing databases.
-Experienced in JavaScript, Node.js, and TypeScript, with a strong focus on performance and automation.
+- Passionate Backend Developer with strong experience in building scalable APIs and optimizing databases, using JavaScript, Node.js, and TypeScript.
+Focused on performance, automation, and delivering efficient solutions.

-- Currently, I am also improving my English skills, holding an intermediate (B2) level, to better collaborate in global environments.
+- Currently improving my English (B2 level) to collaborate effectively in international teams and contribute to global projects.

-- I'm actively seeking opportunities to contribute to innovative projects, grow professionally, and make an impact as part of a forward-thinking team.
+- Seeking opportunities to work on innovative projects, grow professionally, and make a positive impact as part of a visionary team.

 ## Contact: